Cobble: Compiling Block Encodings for Quantum Computational Linear Algebra: Limitations and Next Steps

 \paragraph{Commutativity} \LangName{} currently asks a user to specify whether a product of matrices commutes.
 Automatic checking of this condition is a hard problem today in circuit optimization, since commutativity is not an inductively defined property on matrices and numerical evaluation is not scalable.
 A first step toward more automation is to hard-code important cases, such as the product of Pauli matrices.
 A longer term solution could be to analyze the algebraic structure of matrices using tools from representation theory or the ZX-calculus \citep{coecke2011}.

-\paragraph{Rewrite Rules} \LangName{} currently uses a set of manually developed and implemented rewrites for optimization, which invite exploration of completeness or automation.
+\paragraph{Rewrite Rules} \LangName{} currently uses a set of manually implemented rewrites that invite exploration of completeness or automation.
 This understanding must be grounded in new benchmarks, which are still emerging.
-First steps, however, include applying rules using equality saturation \citep{tate2011} and verifying them using proof assistants.
+Initial steps, however, include systematically applying rules via equality saturation \citep{tate2011} and verifying rules via proof assistants \citep{liu2022}.
 In the longer term, program synthesis \citep{xu2023} could help discover new rules automatically.

-\paragraph{Approximation} \LangName{}, like many other compilers, does not fully account for the approximation inherent in quantum algorithms.
-A step toward more useful error analysis is to formalize in the language the precision $\epsilon$ of block encodings.
+\paragraph{Approximation} Like many other compilers, \LangName{} does not fully account for the approximation inherent in quantum algorithms, whose cost must be calculated and traded off to execute programs on resource-constrained hardware such as near-term noisy devices or emerging error-correcting codes.
+A step toward better error and cost analysis is to formalize in the language the precision parameter $\epsilon$ of block encodings.
 In the longer term, methods such as those of \citet{hung2019} could help track error in QSP phase calculation, $\lambda$ state preparation, and $R_z$ synthesis.